marc7s/Homelab/README.md

 `ansible-galaxy collection install community.docker`
 6. Install the Ansible `posix` collection to install the synchronize module `ansible-galaxy collection install ansible.posix`
+7. Install the Ansible `utils` collection to install the to_paths module `ansible-galaxy collection install ansible.utils`
-7. Install sshpass
+8. Install sshpass
 `sudo apt install sshpass`
-8. Install pass
+9. Install pass
 `sudo apt install pass`
-9. Create a vault file
+10. Create a vault file
 `ansible-vault create Configuration/group_vars/all/vault`
-10. Add a password for that file if asked in a popup.
+11. Add a password for that file if asked in a popup.
 This will be required later if the file needs to be viewed or changed
-11. Enter the following content (with your own settings) inside that file and save it
+12. Enter the following content (with your own settings) inside that file and save it
 ```yml
 ---
 vault_proxmox_ssh_username: YOUR_HOMELAB_SERVER_SSH_USERNAME_FOR_SUDO_COMMANDS_ON_THE_PROXMOX_SERVER